illBeRoy/connvy/README.md

 import { listUserTodos } from '../selectors/listUserTodos';

 export function UserTodosSection({ userName }) {
-  const [userTodos] = useSelector(userName); // not that userTodos is wrapped with brackets. this is intentional and we'll go over it soon
+  const [userTodos] = useSelector(listUserTodos(userName)); // not that userTodos is wrapped with brackets. this is intentional and we go over the reason in the API chapter about selectors

   return (
     <ul>